 Police must not physically or verbally abuse sex workers, says Supreme Court

-The court observed that the police’s attitude towards sex workers is often ‘brutal and violent’.
+The court observed that the police is often ‘brutal and violent’ towards sex workers.

 The right to human dignity extends to sex workers and the police must not abuse them verbally or physically, the Supreme Court has said, Live Law reported on Wednesday.
 A bench of Justices L Nageswara Rao, BR Gavai and AS Bopanna observed that the police’s attitude towards sex workers is often “brutal and violent”.

-The court also issued a set of directions while hearing a batch of petitions seeking the protection of rights of sex workers.
+The court also issued a set of directions on protection of the rights of sex workers while hearing a batch of petitions on the matter.
 This was after the court accepted several recommendations of a panel that it had formed to look into the matter.

 “It is as if they are a class whose rights are not recognised,” the court noted on Wednesday.